jazzscheme/jazz/Readme.txt

 debugger is completely self contained.

 If you get an error you will find the IDE totally unresponsive as Gambit's debugger has now taken over.
 Just switch to the Gambit console.
-You can now use all of Gambit's debugging command to debug your Jazz code and when you want to restart the IDE's message loop, just clear the error level using Gambit's ,d command and then execute the restart command (r).
+You can now use all of Gambit's debugging command to debug your Jazz code and when you want to resume the IDE's message loop, just clear the error level using Gambit's ,d command and then execute the (resume) command.

 Documentation